What Does a Nurse Educator Do?

 To share their professional knowledge and skills with registered nurses in training, nurse educators develop lesson plans, teach courses, oversee students in clinical practice, and act as mentors.
 With new medical research and changes within public health, nursing educators must stay on the leading edge of nursing education.
 Whether they’re working in the classroom or in clinical settings, nursing educators ensure that they and their students are up to date on the latest methods and technologies in patient care.
 Two other popular roles for nurse educators include working as staff developers in hospitals or being experts in clinical education, which involves educating patients.

 Beyond their work with students, nurse educators may also conduct research, write published materials and studies, participate in professional organizations, and attend medical conferences.

-According to the BLS, nursing teachers and instructors earned a mean annual wage of $77,360 in 20172, and employment in the field is projected to grow 16% by 20243.
+According to the BLS, nursing teachers and instructors earned between $40,370 and 129,070 with a mean annual wage of $73,490 in 20182, and employment in the field is projected to grow 16% by 20243.
 Nurse educator jobs include roles such as professor, clinical faculty member, nursing school dean or associate dean, administrative nursing staff, and more.

 Colleges, universities, and professional schools employ the most number of nurse educators, employing more than 31,000 professionals in this field.
-Meanwhile, general medical and surgical hospitals offer an overall annual mean wage of $89,390, among the highest in the industry.
-At more than $96,000, the annual mean wage for nurse educators in specialty hospitals is even higher.2
+Meanwhile, general medical and surgical hospitals offer an overall annual mean wage of $123,760, among the highest in the industry.2

 While a nurse educator must at least be certified as a registered nurse, many have advanced degrees such as a Master of Science in Nursing (MSN).
 If you have years of experience in nursing and are passionate about training and mentoring our next generation of registered nurses, now may be the time to go back to nursing school and earn your MSN degree.